Scrayil/AsteOnline/README.md

 ### Pure Html
-This version renders the pages with the following template pages:
+This version renders the pages with the following template engines:
 - Jstl
 - Thymeleaf